shemtuti/Github-User-Search/README.md

 * Software: Android Studio, Git.
 * Architecture: MVVM design principles with (LiveData, ViewModel, Databinding).
 * Room: SQLite database for Android.
-* Coroutines:light weight threading for asynchronous programming.
+* Coroutines: Light weight threading for asynchronous programming.
 * Retrofit: A type-safe HTTP client (networking) for Android and Java.
 * Moshi: For parsing the JSON format.
 * Glide: An image loading and caching library for Android focused on smooth scrolling.
-* Material Design Material: design system created by Google to help teams build high-quality digital experiences.
+* Material Design Material: Design system created by Google to help teams build high-quality digital experiences.
 * Local Unit Test using JUnit.